 We’re seeing an obvious shift to a more creator-centric model.
 Patreon estimates that their creators will be earning at least $1 billion a year.
 A story about AWAL recently reported that somewhere between about 100 and 300 of the artists on AWAL earned over $100,000 last year and that AWAL's parent organization, Kobalt, believes there could be as many as 100,000 artists in this tier in the next five 5 years.

 Markets naturally pick winners and talent is distributed by a very skewed power law.
 Most people only want to see content from the best creators.
 And we generally have similar assessments of what the best is.
+However, what constitutes content, talent, and even creation, has never been more voluminous or varied.
+And at the center of all of this is the question of taste.

 For the first time, possibly ever, we're seeing all tastes represented, expressed, distributed, and consumed.
 Wattpad is a good example with its (very) long tail of sub-genres.
-Everything from Christian zombies and vegan vampires to angry mermaids, and more recently angry mer-men
+Everything from Christian zombies and vegan vampires to angry mermaids, and more recently angry mer-men.

 TikTok is another great example.
 They’ve helped to keep a huge range of distinct subcultures, with their different tastes, separated.
 And in the words of Eugene Wei: “one person’s cringe is another person’s pleasure, but figuring out which is which is no small feat”.